edoiannu/THESIScode/README.md

-# Daemonic ergotropy computation for continuous a (un)monitored open quantum system
+# Daemonic ergotropy computation for a monitored open quantum system

 ## Overview